Skip to main content

 What happens after upload

-- Your latest ready submission becomes your active bot on the ladder
+3. Your latest ready submission becomes your active bot on the ladder (you can also manually select which submission is active from the Submissions page)

 Ladder

-The ladder ranks all teams by Glicko-2 rating.
-Every 10 minutes, the scheduler creates one match per team, pairing you with a similarly-rated opponent.
+The ladder ranks all teams by Elo rating.
+Every 10 minutes, the scheduler creates one match per team, pairing you with a nearby-rated opponent using greedy nearest-rating matching with small random jitter.
 Each match consists of 5 games — the team that wins more games wins the match.
-Ratings update after each scheduler cycle.
+Ratings update immediately after each match.
 See How matches work for details.

-Use cambc test-run to test your bot with full time limits on the same hardware as the ladder before submitting.
-Use cambc unrated to challenge specific teams without affecting your rating.
+Use cambc match test to test your bot with full time limits on the same hardware as the ladder before submitting.
+Use cambc match unrated to challenge specific teams without affecting your rating.